Toroidal compactifications of the moduli spaces of Drinfeld modules

 \end{sbpara}

 \begin{sbpara} Our toroidal compactifications are related to toric varieties.
-Consider the affine toric variety $\Spec(\F_p[P]$) over $\F_p$ for a finitely generated saturated monoid (fs monioid for short, see \ref{sat}) $P$, where $\F_p[P]$ denotes the semi-group ring of $P$ over $\F_p$.
+Consider the affine toric variety $\Spec(\F_p[P])$ over $\F_p$, for $P$ a finitely generated, torsion-free saturated monoid (fs monoid for short, see \ref{sat}), where $\F_p[P]$ denotes the semigroup ring of $P$ over $\F_p$.
 It has the standard log structure.

-For a scheme $S$ over $A$ endowed with a log structure $M_S$, the following four conditions (i)--(iv) are equivalent.